oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 spring.jpa.hibernate.ddl-auto=create
 ```

-Here's quick explanation of each property:
+Here's a quick explanation of each property:

 * `spring.datasource.url` - describes the JDBC connection URL.
 Each RDBMS (like PostgreSQL, MySQL, Oracle, etc.) has its format.
 The IP `192.168.99.100` is the assigned by Docker to the host machine in Windows or MacOS machines.
 If you are running on Linux, you must change to `127.0.0.1` as the Docker Host is your machine.
 * `spring.datasource.username` - the username you will connect to the database.
 You are going to use the master user for this tutorial. **For production, you should create a limited user for each application**.